 Taking additional professional or academic qualifications can increase your career prospects.
 If you're following a career in academia, it's important to get your research published in journals related to your area of expertise.
 Securing funding for research projects will also help your career prospects.

 With experience, there are opportunities to take on freelance or advisory work.
-You could also choose to move into another area of an organisation, for example in business development, production, information and data technology, or into a regulatory role.
+You could also choose to move into a related role such as business development, production, information and data technology, or into a regulatory role.

 Alternatively, some biotechnologists move into related careers such as patent attorney, scientific writing and journalism, or into quality assurance management, sales and marketing.